Dexter Morgan: Critical reception

 Michael C. Hall's portrayal of Dexter Morgan has received critical acclaim and has won many awards.
 The New York Daily News reported that it was "a central character and performance that takes your breath away".
 The Hollywood Reporter noted that "Hall... is brilliant at conveying the subtle complexity of Dexter".
 The Detroit Free Press gave season two of the series a 70/100 and said: "Hall invests strange, demented Dexter with real heart and humanity".
 Variety said that "Michael C. Hall's portrayal of the title character remains a towering achievement, one that eclipses the show's other shortcomings and rough patches".
 The San Francisco Chronicle said of the actor that "the allure of the series always has been and always will be Hall, who manages to make a killer (who kills only people who deserve it, mostly) likable, believable, engaging and funny".
 Joshua Alston with Newsweek mentioned the character, along with Tony Soprano and Jack Bauer, as an example of the growing popularity of antiheroes.
 Commenting that Hall was "adept at portraying repressives", Ginia Bellafonte of The New York Times said this vigilante operates on the "stylized libertarianism that sees institutional failure wherever it looks".
 Calling Dexter "the thinking woman's killer", Wendy Dennis of Maclean's remarked that the show enjoys a high female audience because they are attracted to damaged men who are still sweet, handsome, and dependable.
 He appeared in Comcast's list of TV's Most Intriguing Characters.
 Paste ranked Dexter Morgan number 6 on their list of the 20 Best Characters of 2011.

 Michael C. Hall has received many accolades for his portrayal of Dexter Morgan.
 In 2007, Hall was honored with a Television Critics Association Award for Individual Achievement in Drama.
 In addition, he was nominated five times for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series (in 2008, 2009, 2010, 2011, and 2012).
-He was nominated four times for the Golden Globe Award for Best Actor in a Television Series – Drama (in 2007, 2007, 2009, and 2011) and won in 2010.
+He was nominated five times for the Golden Globe Award for Best Actor in a Television Series – Drama (in 2007, 2008, 2009, 2010, and 2011) and won in 2010.
 He was nominated five times for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series (in 2007, 2008, 2009, 2011, and 2012), and won in 2010.
 He has been nominated thrice for the Satellite Award for Best Actor – Television Series: Drama (in 2006, 2008, and 2010) and won in 2007.
 He has been nominated seven times for the Saturn Award for Best Actor on Television (in 2007, 2008, 2009, 2010, 2011, 2012, and 2013) and won in 2006.